A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 8half2* row0_ptr = reinterpret_cast<half2*>(C_ptr + row0 * Cs0 + n_offset + col_base);

-This host-side change dramatically simplifies the device-side epilogue, turning a slow scatter into a fast contiguous store.
+The host-side layout change simplifies the device-side epilogue, turning a slow scatter into a contiguous store.

-The winning kernel mitigates this by sorting experts by descending M before launch:
+The fastest kernel mitigates this by sorting experts by descending M before launch:

 2for (int i = 0; i < NUM_GROUPS; i++) {